COSC3020/brute-force-sorting-Dhruv8806/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+The runtime complexity of the brute-force sorting algorithm, which tries all permutations of the input list, is O(n!) in the worst case.
+This means that the time it takes to sort the list grows exponential with the size of the input.
+The best-case input is an already sorted list, which results in a best-case time complexity of O(n).
+If we randomly created permutations without memory, I believe the worst-case time complexity would remain O(n!), but the specific number of permutations attempted before finding the sorted list could vary.
+However,it wouldn’t change the overall complexity.